Submitty/submitty.github.io/_docs/developer/project_ideas.md

-   Submitty's primary platform target are web browsers on standard laptop and desktop computers, where students will do their development and instructors/TAs will view or download and grade those assignments.
+   Submitty's primary platform target are web browsers on standard laptop and desktop computers, where students will do their software development and instructors/TAs will view or download and grade complex assignments.

-   However, as Submitty has expanded to include elements from learning management platforms such as the discussion forum, instructor announcements and notifications, student photos and information, and presentation of semester grades, our users have
+   However, as Submitty has expanded to include elements from learning management platforms such as a discussion forum, instructor announcements and notifications, student photos and information, small grading tasks such as taking attendance, and presentation of semester grades, our users have requested additional mobile-friendly access and features.

-   _Experience Required: Some programming experience, willingness to learn web, database, and mobile computing development technologies.
+   _Experience Required: Critical eye for visual design, some programming experience with html, css, javascript, reactive designs (e.g., bootstrap), and willingness to learn additional web, database, and mobile computing development technologies.
 Personal access to variety of different operating systems, and phone/tablet hardware will be beneficial._

    _GSOC Proposal Tag:_ `mobile-friendly website`